Paavo Lipponen: Career

 He headed the SDP campaign of 2003, which led to victory for the SDP; however, the Center Party gained more seats, which marked the end for the succession of the cabinets of the SDP and the National Coalition Party.
 The chairman of the Center Party, Anneli Jäätteenmäki, formed a new cabinet, and Lipponen took the position of speaker of Parliament.
 Lipponen retired from the party chairmanship in 2005 and was succeeded by Eero Heinäluoma.
 Lipponen left the parliament in 2007.

 Anneli Jäätteenmäki of the Centre Party won the elections after she had accused Paavo Lipponen, who was prime minister at the time, of allying neutral Finland with the United States in the war in Iraq during a meeting with President George W. Bush, and thus associated Finland with what many Finns considered an illegal war of aggression.
 Lipponen denied the claims and declared that "We support the UN and the UN Secretary-General."
 Jäätteenmäki resigned as prime minister after 63 days in office amid accusations that she had lied about the leak of the documents about the meeting between Bush and Lipponen.
 This series of events was considered scandalous and it is named Iraq leak or Iraq-gate.

 On 15 August 2008, during the 2008 South Ossetia war, Nord Stream 1, a Russian gas project, announced that it had signed a consulting contract with Lipponen.
 According to Nord Stream, he advises on the environmental impact assessment (EIA) and permit applications in Finland.
 He provides independent consultations according to his expertise in Finnish administrative and decision-making procedures within the energy sector.

 As a result of the scandal that followed, Lipponen relinquished his office in the parliament building and resigned from all of his duties in Finland except veteran activities.

 In an article published in October 2008, Lipponen discussed the Russian response in Georgia and warned Europe of its dependence on Russian gas.
 Lipponen criticised the way many Finnish and German politicians were opposed to nuclear power and stated that their fundamentalism destroys both energy security and climate policy.

 Poland reportedly blocked Lipponen's candidacy as EU foreign policy chief because of Lipponen's ties to Nord Stream.

 Lipponen was his party's nominee in the 2012 Finnish presidential election.
 He was knocked out in the first round, receiving 6.7% of the vote.

 Lipponen has declined the honour of being named a counselor of state, the highest honour in Finland, saying that no-one outside of Finland knows what a valtioneuvos is and that he is satisfied with being "former prime minister".

 Personal life

-Lipponen played water polo in his youth at the highest national level.
+Lipponen played water polo at the highest national level in his youth.

-He lives currently with his second wife, Päivi Lipponen (formerly Hertzberg, née Hiltunen), and has three children.
+He currently lives with his second wife, Päivi Lipponen (formerly Hertzberg, née Hiltunen), and has three children.